JaxPlays applauds our sponsors. Join them.

 This swamp-bred symphony of silliness is served with a surprisingly sentimental slice of honesty and understanding among family.
 Now that’s something y’all can really enjoy.

-Southern Fried Nuptials runs Saturday, February 3 through Sunday, February 11 at Mandarin Community Club.
+Southern Fried Nuptials runs Saturday, February 3 through Sunday, February 11 at the Mandarin Community Club.

 For more information, full cast and crew credits and links to tickets, visit the Southern Fried Nuptials page here on JaxPlays.